Heavybullets8/HeavySetup/docs/applications/qbittorrent/in-app.md

 ## Connection

-- You don't need to set a different port unless you changed your ports
-    - I changed my ports to align with the port mullvad exposed for me
+This should equal to your listening port you set [during the installation](https://heavysetup.info/applications/qbittorrent/installation/#listening-ports)

 ![!Connection: qbit](images/settings_connection.png)